mdnorris1/NmapLab/README.md

 nmap –sT (ip add) -p-

-And then, used nmap to use brute force scripts to attempt to take control of a host (eg using SSH, HTTP protocols/ports and others) ie tries different passwords.
+And then, used nmap to use brute force scripts to attempt to take control of a host (using SSH, HTTP and other protocols/ports).

 <br/>
 <img src="assets/5.png" height="80%" width="80%" alt="brute force"/>